 Relative to aesthetics, the direct-vent design requires no chimney, so it offers no vertical obstruction to interrupt visual flow.
 The vent pipes are installed through an outside wall of the home.

-Positioning the fireplace against one wall of the sunroom allows for ease of installation and tidy use of space.

-Because of its closed firebox, the direct-vent gas fireplace heats more efficiently.
+Positioning the fireplace against one wall of the sunroom allows for ease of installation and tidy use of space Because of its closed firebox, the direct-vent gas fireplace heats more efficiently.
 In an enclosed, relatively airtight room, it will likely not need to be operated at high temperatures for long.

 A B-vent, or natural vent, gas fireplace features a double-walled metal flue that functions like a traditional masonry chimney.
 It is a fully vented design, which means it draws air from the room to feed the fire.

 This type of fireplace can work in a three-season sunroom but suffers from design and heating efficiency drawbacks Because the B-vent is installed through the roof, the vertical piping interrupts the flow of the space.
 In addition, B-vent flues extrude through the roof and must adhere to rooftop clearance restrictions relative to exterior walls, trees and other combustibles.